AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 ## Invoicing features still to come

-* Download all invoices (not available in the app but [contact us](mailto:support@appointmentguru.co) and we'll get it done for you).
+* Download all invoices (not yet available but [contact us](mailto:support@appointmentguru.co) and we'll get it done for you).
-* Invoicing for non-medical businesses using AppointmentGuru.
 * Submitting to medical aids directly.
-* Digitise the New Client form - your new clients will be able to complete it online and it will sync back to your AppointmentGuru account.
+* Digitising the New Client form - your new clients will be able to complete it online and it will sync back to your AppointmentGuru account to make for even easier invoicing.
 * Cater for a cancellation fee.

 ### Related articles